 - download all programs at once

-- download all programs for new computer
+- download all programs from one

 - download all software at once